Tommrodrigues/Blog/content/posts/RNA Vaccines/index.md

 ![image](./images/petri.jpg)

-An RNA vaccine, not at all unlike the the actual process of viral infection, seeks to place a specific genetic sequence into cells in such a way that it will be translated into proteins.
+An RNA vaccine, not at all unlike the actual process of viral infection, seeks to place a specific genetic sequence into cells in such a way that it will be translated into proteins.

 But, where a virus injects a complete genome into the host cell to hijack the cell's machinery to make more copies of itself, an RNA vaccine's payload is very limited, just containing the instructions for the antigens of the target pathogen.

 Once the RNA vaccine has been introduced into a patient, the cells will dutifully translate the genetic code, producing the desired antigens.

-By doing this, the patient's own cells are essentially doing the job normally done in chicken eggs or a cell culture, with no need for expensive and time-consuming purification of the final product.
+By doing this, the patient's own cells are essentially doing the job normally done in chicken eggs or cell cultures, with no need for expensive and time-consuming purification of the final product.

 ## Conclusion

 The RNA vaccine process sounds reasonably straightforward, but as with all things in biology, things are a little more complicated.

-The main issue is that simply injecting raw RNA into a cell is unlikely to work, so focus is on delivering RNA vaccines via lipid nanoparticles.
+The main issue is that simply injecting raw RNA into a cell is unlikely to work, so the focus is on delivering RNA vaccines via lipid nanoparticles.
 This lipid container protects the RNA, and makes uptake by the patient's cells more reliable.

 Of course, once the finer details are worked out, the fact remains that by leveraging what our cells already do so well, we might be able to get vaccines for COVID-19, future pandemics, other diseases, and perhaps even cancer, to a waiting world much faster than by trying to do it the traditional way.